 5. Beware of the plastic fantastic

-I’m trying to cut down on the fast fashion finds and instead opting for pieces that will last longer than the end of the week.
+I’m trying to cut down on the fast fashion finds and instead opting for sustainable fashion pieces that will last longer than the end of the week.
 That includes checking the care labels before purchasing (who even am I these days) to see what materials are used to make the clothing.

 Yes that cute PLT jumper might only be £5 with free next day delivery but best believe it’s made from polyester and will make you sweat like you’re actually wearing a bin liner.
 It’s also probs not going to last too long and will end up in landfill quicker than you can say unlimited next delivery!